GeoCistern/geocistern.github.io/database.markdown

   <table id="myTable">
-  {% for row in site.data.database-august %}
+  {% for row in site.data.database-august-2 %}
   <!-- table head -->
     {% if forloop.first %}